riamsnow/FutureMakers/README.md

 this notebook.
 I then reviewed how to build an image classification model using this walkthrough.
 Finally, I built this model which distinguishes between dogs and cats. dogsandcats.ipynb <br/>
 <h2>DAY 18 - 7/23/2021: </h2>
 Today, I read about how to avoid overfitting in deep learning neural networks.
 I then studied the second half of this article which discussed overfitting and regularization approaches.
 Finally, I followed this tutorial about different approaches for handling overfitting in deep learning models using the Twitter US Airline Sentiment data set. twitter.ipynb <br/>
+<h1>Week 4</h1>
+<h2>DAY 21 - 7/26/2021: </h2>
+Today, I learned about downsampling and upsampling.
+I was also introduced to autoencoders.
+I built this model to practice what I learned. autoencoders.ipynb <br/>
+<h2>DAY 22 - 7/27/2021: </h2>
+Today, I watched a TED Talk by Professor Rosalid Picard to learn about the origins of Affective Computing.
+I also read about the EMPath 2020 makeathon and checked out this (https://github.com/MITESHPUTHRANNEU/Speech-Emotion-Analyzer) Speech Emotion Analyzer project by Mitesh Putran.
+I modified it and used Jupyter Notebook instead of Colab, since it was easier for me to import the necessary packages.
+My work can be found in Speech_Emotion_Analyzer.ipynb <br/>
+<h2>DAY 23 - 7/28/2021: </h2>
+Today, I learned about Natural Language Processing to understand how machines make sense of human language.
+I then built my own Movie Review Classifier moviereviews.ipynb Something important to consider while developing NLP models is that occupational stereotypes may present themselves if developers are not careful.
+For example, the title nurse may be attributed to the pronouns she or her while the title surgeon may be attributed to the pronouns he or him. <br/>
+<h2>DAY 24 - 7/29/2021: </h2>
+Today, I was introduced to Computer Vision.
+I now better understand how machines “see” the visual world and how they can “read” your emotions by looking at your face.
+I then watch a TED Talk by Rana El Kaliouby - This App Knows How I Feel.
+Finally, I implement the emotion detection project outlined in this tutorial (https://cbmm.mit.edu/video/tutorial-computer-vision-4817) using OpenCV.
+My code can be found in Emotion_Detection.ipynb <br/>